The 5 Top Day Trips From Atlanta

 • Stroll around the UGA campus.
 Directly across from the main street downtown, you’ll find the UGA arch.
 As a student, you’re not supposed to walk under it until graduation.
 As a visitor though, you can take pictures under it as the flowers and green space near it make for an awesome photo-op.

 • Visit the State Botanical Garden of Georgia.
 There are over 313 acres of beautiful flowers and plants.
-It’s owned by UGA, and horticulture students use it as a lab.
+UGA owns it, and horticulture students use it as a lab.
 It’s open to the public every day, and you can even talk to the students working to find more information about their projects.

 • See a show at the Georgia Theatre.
 The theatre is located downtown next to many bars and restaurants so you can go out for nightlife after the show.
 Check the theatre’s website for current shows.
-Sometimes they host famous musicians, and other nights UGA students put on the shows.
+Sometimes, they host famous musicians, and on other nights, UGA students put on the shows.

 Athens is about 45 minutes to an hour and a half drive to Atlanta.
-The time may vary depending on traffic and where in Atlanta you’re staying.
+The time may vary depending on traffic and where you’re staying in Atlanta.

 athens ga aerial view, capital building, day trip from atlanta